diegovester/CSE-3311-Object-Oriented/README.md

 Content and notes are of a course from the University of Texas at Arlington.
 My notes are made public for my own convenience as well as current and prospective students.

 # Collab
-There's no pressure at all for you to help, but if you feel the same way I do, dong stuff together is just more fun.
+There's no pressure at all for you to help, but if you feel the same way I do, doing stuff together is just more fun.

 I like to utilize markdown for my notes.
 You probably already know how to use markdown, but [this website is a good reference](https://www.markdownguide.org/cheat-sheet).